Murray Hidary

 Murray Hidary (born August 30, 1971) is an American composer, fine art photographer, and entrepreneur of Syrian origin.

-Hidary attended New York University (NYU) between 1989 and 1993 and majored in Music and Composition.

 Business career

 EarthWeb/Dice Inc.

 Murray Hidary began his business career in 1994 at the age of 23 when he co-founded EarthWeb with his older brother, Jack Hidary, and Nova Spivack.
 While EarthWeb was one of the first internet consulting companies, it shifted focus in 1997 when Tristan Louis was brought in to turn the company into an IT information portal called developer.com.
-EarthWeb's initial public offering on November 11, 1998 closed at US$48.69 per share, up 247.8% from its opening price of $14.
+EarthWeb's initial public offering on November 11, 1998, closed at US$48.69 per share, up 247.8% from its opening price of $14.
 At the time, EarthWeb's first-day return was among the largest in NASDAQ history.

 In 2000, EarthWeb changed its name to Dice Inc, taking the company private and renaming itself after its flagship property dice.com, the leading career website for technology and engineering professionals In 2005 private equity firms Quadrangle and General Atlantic Partners acquired Dice Inc. for approximately US$200 million.
 Dice Inc. subsequently went public on the New York Stock Exchange in 2007 and trades under the ticker symbol DHX.

 Murray Hidary left the company in January 2001, but continued to serve on the board through April 2002.